arxd/clipy/docs/commands.rst

 .. code-block:: console

-    $ ./cli.py foo -y=asdfaasdfasdfasdfads
+    $ ./cli.py foo -y

 Sub-Commands
 ==============

 A command may have sub-commands.
-Sub-commands must be discoverable before execution starts, so they are given to the `@CLI` decorator.
+Sub-commands must be discoverable before execution starts, so they are given to the ``@CLI`` decorator.

 The complete chain of commands is fully parsed before any commands are actually executed.
 By making the sub-command lookup deterministic we can provide better help and documentation support.